Post: Why I Said Yes to a Magazine Feature — and What I Talked About

 Automation is the foundation.
 It moves data, triggers actions, and enforces process.
 It’s deterministic, auditable, and boring in the best possible way.
 That’s where most of the time savings live, and most of the compliance protection.

-Anyone who's selling you a different version of that story is selling you something you'll regret buying.
+Anyone selling you a different version of that story is selling you something you’ll regret buying.
+If you’re mapping out where AI fits in your HR operation, these real-world examples of building an AI roadmap without replacing your team are the right starting point.

 Why I’m Sharing This